Chipotle Aioli Recipe

 The adobo sauce that chipotle peppers are typically canned in also adds a layer of smoky flavor sophistication.
 Even if you don’t use it in the aioli, store it in an airtight container for later and use it in Mexican dishes or salad dressing.
 It is so tasty!

-Make easy chipotle aioli sauce and store it an airtight container for up to a week.
+Make easy chipotle aioli sauce and store it an airtight container for up to a week in the refrigerator.

 Tool for making easy chipotle aioli: